 You’ve applied for a position, and now the employer wants to interview you.
-The Career Resources Center can help you be prepared for an effective interview.
+Here is how to prepare for an effective interview.

-Understanding who you are, what your strengths and weaknesses are and determining what is most important to you are issues that need to be thoroughly considered before you begin the interview process.
+Understanding who you are, what your strengths and weaknesses are and determining what is most important to you are matters that need to be thoroughly considered before you begin the interview process.
 The importance of “looking inward” cannot be overstated, as it will largely determine the level of satisfaction and success you achieve in your career.
-Unless you are able to articulate these points with confidence and resolve, interviewing will be a waste of time and, in the interviewing process, there are no second chances.
+Unless you are able to articulate these points with confidence and clarity, your interview will not stand out and, in the interviewing process, there are no second chances.

 Once you have determined what you need to achieve personal satisfaction, it is easier to begin the process of career research.
 In addition to considering the work itself, it is important to look at the lifestyle the career offers.
 Is it worth an extra $1000 a month to spend an extra 40 hours at work every month?
 What is the career path?
 Does it involve travel?
 Relocation?
 Don't be afraid to be creative and consider alternatives.
 Keep in mind that you will be spending more time working than anything else you do in your life (except sleeping).

-Unless you are one of those lucky people who can express themselves clearly and concisely under very stressful situations, it is probably a good idea to practice the interviewing situation.
-Often ideas that you have firmly understood in your head have a way of getting lost when they are spoken out loud.
+It is a good idea to practice the interviewing situation.
+Often, ideas that you have firmly understood in your head have a way of getting lost when they are spoken out loud.

 When a job (or internship) offer is made, it is recommended that you express your enthusiasm and interest, but avoid accepting immediately.
-It's in your best interests (as well as those of the employer) that you make a good decision.
+It's in your and the employer's best interest to make a thoughtful decision.
 Take some time to carefully evaluate the offer and clarify any specifics about the job or offer of which you are unsure.

-It's appropriate at this time to contact other employers with whom you have been interviewing, with whom you received an offer or were close to receiving one, or with whom you were extremely interested to define your status with them.
-They may be good future networking contacts.
+It's appropriate to contact other employers with whom you have been interviewing, with whom you received an offer or were close to receiving one, or with whom you were extremely interested to communicate your status with them.
+They could be good future networking contacts.
 It's extremely unethical to renege on your acceptance if a better offer comes in later.